How To Preserve Meat

 White Meat

-Lighter in color compared to red meat, while the meat is obtained from birds and small game such as chicken, turkey, duck, goose, and wild birds like quail and pheasant.
+Lighter in color compared to red meat, while the meat is obtained from birds and small game such as chicken, fish, turkey, duck, goose, and wild birds like quail and pheasant.

 Processed Meat